Ancient Numismatic Mythology

 Picture

 JUDAEA Herod Archelaus, Prutah 4 BC - 6 CE Galley Prow.
-Hendin 506, Meshorer TJC 72d (Author's collection)
+Hendin 506, Meshorer TJC 72d (formerly Author's collection)

 Herod Philip